The Bottleneck Fix Starting at $3,000, scaled to revenue · Two calls, one priority order, ten days

 You can feel where the business is leaking.
 You cannot currently point at it.

-If two or more of those landed, the bottleneck isn't where you're looking.
+If one of those landed, the bottleneck isn't where you're looking.

 The cost of a wrong diagnosis